tamirelazar/pyramid_blender/README.md

 # pyramid_blender
 Uses a binary mask to blend two images.
+Course assignment for IMPR course at HUJI.

 ### Details
 A simple non-interactive python program for the creation of mashup images.